 5.2.
 If DSE becomes unable to provide a significant element of your product after it has commenced, suitable alternative arrangements will be made for you at no extra charge to you or, alternatively, you will be returned to your point of departure and given a refund which DSE in its sole discretion considers appropriate to the circumstances.

 5.3.
 In the event that the vessel on which the product booked was due to be conducted is not available, DSE reserves the right to conduct the COURSE or EXPERIENCE on another vessel.
 In the unlikely event that a suitable vessel is not available, DSE will advise you immediately and the provisions of clause 5.1 will apply.

 5.4.
 DSE reserves the right to cancel your COURSE or EXPERIENCE.
 However, it guarantees that it will not do so for any reason other than force majeure after the date on which the final payment is due.
 “Force majeure” refers to unusual and unforeseeable circumstances beyond DSE’s control, the consequence of which neither DSE nor its suppliers could avoid, including, but not limited to, war, threat of war, riot, civil strife, terrorist activity (actual or threatened), industrial dispute, technical problems with transport, machinery equipment, power failure, natural or nuclear disaster, fire, flood or other adverse weather conditions.
-In the event of a cancellation due to force majeure, DSE will use reasonable endeavours to arrange an alternative product of a comparable standard.
+In the event of a cancellation due to force majeure, DSE will use reasonable endeavours to arrange an alternative date for your sail or an alternative product of a comparable standard.
 In the event that this does not prove possible or practicable, DSE undertakes to give an appropriate refund having regard to the circumstances.